FCOO/fcoo-grunt-plugin/README.md

 	      "afterProdCmd" : "",     //Cmd to be run at the end of prod-task "afterDevCmd"  : "",     //Cmd to be run at the end of dev-task

+        "build_noCheck"        : true,   //If true no syntax check when building package "build_bowerFullUpdate": true,   //If true full bower update when building package

 	      "DEBUG"        : false   //if true different debugging is on and the tempoary files are not deleted